chkbm/chkpage/README.md

 # Personal Website

-This is an academic website forked (then detached) by [Jake Balek](https://github.com/chkbm) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+This is an academic website forked (then detached) by [Chad Mirara](https://github.com/chkbm) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 # Overview
 Welcome to my personal website!
 This project displays a personal overview including previous research projects and multiple blogs I've written.
 This serves as a place where I can share my work, skills and other social backgrounds with anyone interested!